bomonike

 VIDEO: The American Discovery Trail (https://discoverytrail.org/) spans 6,800 miles from coast to coast, with two options in the middle states.
 The route across rural and urban areas, wilderness, desert mountains and forests.

-America’s greatest treasure is the 63 national parks managed by the U.S. National Park Service.
+Among America’s greatest treasures are the 63 national parks managed by the U.S. National Park Service.

 The above route through major landmarks in the lower 48 states was optimized for least driving time across 6,813 miles, using Google Maps API driven by Machine Learning algorithms run in a Python Jupyter Notebook as described by Randal S. Olson.
 See How to USE AI to Plan a Road Trip.